richard-coffey/Accela/README.md

 # Accela

 Instructions: Use Visual Studio 2019 to run the solution.
-The Web API and BlazorUI projects need to be both running in order fort he app to work correctly.
+The Web API and BlazorUI projects need to be both running in order for the app to work correctly.
 The path to the database in the Connection string is assuming a path of C://Acella/…

 Technologies: .NET Core 3.1, Entity Framework Core, Web API, Blazor, LocalDb, XUnit, Postman.